Abertillery v The New Zealand All Blacks Army Rugby Touring Team – April 1919.

 During WW1 many rugby football team members enlisted and signed up to serve their country.
 At the same time the sport of rugby at club and country level was suspended, though survived through Inter-Service and Allied Forces Matches.
 As the war came to an end most teams were affected by the loss of many players who were either killed or maimed on the battlefields.
 Some club teams looked to play international teams as a way of moral boosting and re-building at this time.

-The game against Abertillery was match number 18 of the tour, played at Abertillery Park on Saturday 5th April.
+On Saturday 5th of April 1919, the Abertillery Rugby team played the New Zealand All Blacks Army Rugby Touring Team, at the park Abertillery.
+The game against Abertillery was match number 18 of the tour.
 The score was 3-0 to the New Zealanders though surprisingly no proper match report is available in any local papers apart from a small clipping in the South Wales Gazette, in which it reported the following – Abertillery were unable to defeat the New Zealand combination which visited the park on Saturday.
 They had the satisfaction of giving their opponents an especially hard game, which they only managed to win with a finely placed penalty goal landed by Mr C. H. Capper the full-back.
 The defence of the homesters was magnificent and the New Zealanders were unable to cross the Tyleryites line, in this respect Abertillery maintained their reputation, for it will be remembered that when the Wallabies visited the town several years previous they too were unable to score other than through the medium of a penalty.
 The report stated the All Blacks were a quality team and gave the ball air, the home team could not begrudge them of their victory.

 The After Match Report.